setaremehr/README-Generator/Develop/utils/READMe.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-To install necessary dependencies, run the following command: NA
+To install necessary dependencies, run the following command: nothing
 ## Usage
-​This application is used for NA
+​This application is used for ss
 ## License
 This project is license under the MIT license.
 ## Contributing